sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 1. sourcegraph/about
 1. sourcegraph/sourcegraph

+Unless there's specific instruction in the changeset (Pull Request on GitHub), the Release Captain can merge them with confident provided that CI checks pass.

+The changeset against [sourcegraph/sourcegraph] requires some manual changes to the changelog.
+Follow the instruction in the Pull Request description.

-Unless there's specific instruction in the changeset (Pull Request), the Release Captain can merge them with confident provided that CI checks pass.
-However, Special attention is required to the changeset against [sourcegraph/deploy-sourcegraph-docker].
-The changeset in [sourcegraph/deploy-sourcegraph-docker] also contains the release of our `pure-docker` deployment method and it is error prone.
-Follow the instruction provided in the Pull Request template.
+Special attention is required to the changeset against [sourcegraph/deploy-sourcegraph-docker].
+The changeset in [sourcegraph/deploy-sourcegraph-docker] also contains the release of our `pure-docker` deployment method and it is error prone (you need to manually resolved an expected merge conflict).
+Follow the instruction provided in the Pull Request description.

 #### 2.5) Wrapping up